voedger/voedger-internals/server/design/sequences.md

 - Actor: flusher routine
 - Flow:
   - Save IDBatch to IDView
+  - Remove items from flushing queue

 ### recovery(PartitionID)

 Flow:

 - Should read last saved NextPLogOffset, read all events starting from this offset and update IDView

 ## Architecture

 - pkg/isequencer
   - ISequencer
-  - New(PartitionID???, reader ReadIDView, writer func(batch IDBatch) ISenquencer
+  - New(PartitionID???, reader ReadIDView, writer func(batch IDBatch), recoverer(offset, flusher func(ctx, b *IDBatch))) ISenquencer
     - Instantiated by appparts.AppPartitions when new partition is deployed
+    - writer is used by flusher
+    - Immediately starts recovery in a separate routine
+      - flusher()
   - sequencer: implementation of ISequencer
 - appparts.AppPartitions
   - IAppPartition.Sequencer(PartitionID) ISequencer